TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-23-imbox-zero.md

 <img src="/assets/images/posts/2017/imbox-zero/sms.png" class="img-thumbnail col-md-4">

 And it works like a charm.
-My ability to response sms rise and blood pressure from switching visual modes decreased :)
+My ability to response sms rise and blood pressure from switching visual modes decreases :)

-## Give Your Brain a Spa
+## Give Your Brain a Comfort Spa

-Now it much easier for me to:
+Now it's much easier for me to:

 - **remember what to resolve**
 - **know who to response**
-- approach sms just few times a day **in chunks** - just like in Google Inbox - that's the best
+- approach sms just few times a day **in chunks** - just like in Google Inbox
 - and resolve messages **more quickly**